OccupyMars2025/CellVoyager/README.md

 ---

-It's difficult to use conda in colab, so I use pip directly.
-I copied the required packages into the file requirements.txt from CellVoyager_env.yaml,  just run
+It's difficult to use conda in colab, so OccupyMars2025 use pip directly.
+OccupyMars2025 copied the required packages into the file requirements.txt from CellVoyager_env.yaml,  just run
 ```
 !pip install -r requirements.txt
 ```